Boston-Crab/Boston-Crab/README.md

 #### > Some Projects I've Done :nerd_face: <

-During my self-taught Python days, I've made a Pygame Tic Tac Toe and an AutoPlayRPG games.
+During my self-taught Python days, I've made a Pygame Tic Tac Toe and a AutoPlayRPG games.

 -> Down below you'll find few images and links to youtube videos for those games.
 ___
 **1. Pygame Tic Tac Toe:**

-   First I've created a text based just with python and naturally after that the next step, was to do a Pygame conversion. :wink:
+   First I've created a text based version just with Python and naturally after that the next step was to do a Pygame conversion. :wink:

    Youtube link: